Peng-Peng Gong: Composing and educational highlights

 As a composer, his First Symphony (2008) was nominated for the 2011 Hollywood Music in Media Awards, and the same work won the 2010 IBLA Grand Prize of Italy.
 His orchestral and chamber works won him six ASCAP Morton Gould Young Composer Awards in consecutive years since 2006, among them he earned the top prize of the Young Composer category.
 Within the last two years he has published four large-scale symphonies distributed by Hal Leonard Corporation, the largest sheet music corporation in the world.
 Thus far, he completed two one-hour symphonies, three large-scale piano concertos, six symphonic overtures, chamber music, art songs, and solo piano repertoire.
 His symphonic poem, Hourly Reminiscence, based on Kate Chopin's story of the same name, won the 2010 Juilliard Orchestral Prize and was premiered by himself and Maestro Jeffrey Milarsky conducting the Juilliard Orchestra at New York's Lincoln Center.

 World-class conductors such as Michel Plasson, director of the Dresden Philharmonic and the China National Symphony Orchestra, En Shao, principal guest conductor of the China National Symphony and the Macau Orchestra, and Leonard Slatkin, began to notice his unique artistic style of performance and his deep emotional sensitivity both as pianist and as a composer.
 Aside from performing and composing, he is the youngest known scholar of Austrian composer Gustav Mahler and his analysis of these works were profound that he was invited to give scholarly lectures at the National Center of Performing Arts in Beijing, guiding students and music lovers in detail throughout the works of the 19th and 20th centuries.
 He is obtaining a Bachelor of Music Degree under the guidance of composer Samuel Adler, and conductor Adam Glaser at Juilliard.

-Personal life

-Gong resides in Manhattan, New York.
-He enjoys science fiction, history, thriller films, and comedies.